docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 #### Description

-When true, the property is the Menu property of a Dropdown Menu Control effect and can have its items updated with [setPropertyParameters](#propertysetpropertyparameters).
+When `true`, the property is the Menu property of a Dropdown Menu Control effect and can have its items updated with [setPropertyParameters](#propertysetpropertyparameters).

 #### Examples